I love having a small space to share my crafts, recipes, hobbies, and a little about life!

 I had lots of storage needs and began using some of these spare boxes.
-One area in particular was my craft wall.
+One area, in particular, was my craft wall.
 I had some bins and baskets, but at the time, I needed more storage and didn't want to run out and spend a fortune on matching stuff.
 So I went for the next best thing: all of those empty boxes I had stashed away.
 Of course, the Luvs boxes aren't very appealing and nowhere near decorative (ha!).
 I must confess that these boxes sat on the shelves of my craft wall for quite some time before I decided to spiff them up and give them a simple and inexpensive facelift!

 Craft Wall Utilizing Diaper Boxes

-Diaper Box Upcycle
+Diaper Box Crafts

 To repurpose these boxes and make them more eye appealing, I gave them a simple makeover.
 With a short supply list and about 10 minutes, these boxes are completely transformed.

 - Cut the top four flaps off of the box.

 - Wrap the outside of the box with the wrapping paper (just like wrapping a present) and secure it with tape.

 - I measured the paper so it would round over the top edge and cover about three inches inside the box.